Randomized matrix computations: Themes and variations: Randomized dimension reduction

+See \Cref{alg:sketch-ls} for pseudocode that implements this procedure.
+To achieve distortion $\eps$ for the $(d+1)$-dimensional subspace $\range([\mtx{A}, \vct{b}])$, it suffices that $s = \mathcal{O}(d / \eps^2)$.
+The typical cost of the sketching step is $\mathcal{O}(nd \log d)$ operations.
+With a direct method, we can solve the sketched least-squares problem~\eqref{eqn:sketched-ls} using $\mathcal{O}(d^2 s)$ operations.
 We can try to use a solution $\vct{x}_{\mathrm{sk}}$ to the sketched least-squares problem~\eqref{eqn:sketched-ls} as a \hilite{proxy} for a solution $\vct{x}_{\star}$ to the original least-squares problem~\eqref{eqn:ls-for-sketch}.
 This is called the \hilite{sketch-and-solve paradigm}.
 The advantage is that we have reduced the operation count to $\mathcal{O}(nd \log d + d^3 / \eps^2)$ operations, as compared with the $\mathcal{O}(d^2 n)$ cost of a direct method for the original problem.
 When $\eps$ is modest and $\log d \ll d \ll n$, we obtain a significant reduction in the arithmetic cost.